MobileCorp’s mission is 'Connecting the Future'

 For Telstra Networking solutions we have access into Telstra systems to generate network diagrams, and quotes, from more than 30 years as a Telstra Platinum Partner .

 Eighty-seven percent of senior business leaders say digitalisation is a company priority and 79 percent of corporate strategists say it is reinventing their business – creating new revenue streams in new ways.

 But successful adoption of digital transformation projects has been slow, with only 6 percent reporting the project as more than 75% complete.

 Speeding stalled projects and removing barriers that are preventing others from starting, is a key issue for 2020.

 Organisations are increasingly moving their corporate workloads into public, private and hybrid cloud infrastructure.

 However, there’s one large piece of the puzzle missing – the network.
 An organisation has a set amount of bandwidth, or budget to spend on it, and hauling the amount of data that users, Internet of Things (IoT), AI and applications generate today to the data centre to process is a huge network issue.

-Future-proofing the network to take advantage of emerging technologies is imperative as we enter the new decade.
+Future-proofing the network to take advantage of emerging technologies is imperative.

-5G is very much in the ‘build phase’ right now, however, as companies come to truly understand its capabilities and limitations, a next generation of solutions based on 5G will emerge.
+As companies come to truly understand its capabilities, a next generation of solutions based on 5G will emerge.

 5G will enable the emerging technologies of edge computing and distributed cloud.